Dadangdut33/Misaka-10032/README.md

 ## Disclaimer
-You can use this however you want, but please don't use it for evil lol.
+You can use this however you want, but please don't use it for evil lol.\n P.S.
-P.S.
+\nThe code is not really that great, i'm just gonna give an early warning xD
-The code is not really that great, i'm just gonna give an early warning xD Also special thanks to [@dameeraf](https://github.com/dameeraf) for the help on genshin commands
+\nAlso special thanks to [@dameeraf](https://github.com/dameeraf) for the help on genshin commands